-Crave arrest is a supplement designed to stop sugar cravings.
+Crave arrest is another nutritional supplement designed to stop sugar cravings.
 It contains essential amino acids and adaptogenic herbs to help balance the production of neurotransmitters like seratonin and dopamine and to promote a healthy response to stress.

 Like L-glutamine, this is another supplement that you can use to help you stop sugar cravings at particularly difficult times or times when cravings are strong.

 While you are detoxing from sugar, it is recommended to take two capsules per day.
 You can find crave arrest here.